Hoummani/ShopyStoreV2/README.md

 - Star this project on GitHub.
 - Report bugs or suggest features by create new issues or add comments to issues
 - Submit pull requests
-- Spread the word by blogging about SimplCommerce or sharing it on social networks
 - Donate us